RahafAlowais1/San-Francisco-Salary-Data-Analysis/README.md

 1. Clone the repository.
 2. Open the Jupyter Notebook.
 3. Execute the cells to run the analysis.

-## Contributions
-Feel free to open issues or submit pull requests to improve the project.

-## License
-This project is licensed under the MIT License.

 ## Data Source
 Data used in this analysis can be found at: [San Francisco Salary Data](https://lnkd.in/ebYcvvzW)